PietroMarrone01/Food-Recovery/README.md

 ## Users Credentials

+- enrico@test.com, pwd (plus any other requested info)
+- luigi@test.com, pwd (plus any other requested info)
+- alice@test.com, pwd (plus any other requested info)
-- username, password (plus any other requested info)
+- harry@test.com, pwd (plus any other requested info)
-- username, password (plus any other requested info)
+- carol@test.com, pwd (plus any other requested info)